raineorshine/npm-check-updates/README.md

 Why is it not updating ^1.0.0 to ^1.0.1 when 1.0.1 is the latest?
 --------------
 `^1.0.0` is a *range* that will includes all non-major updates.
-If you run `npm update`, it will install `1.0.1` without changing the dependency listed in your package.json.
-You don't need to update your package.json if the latest version is satisfied by the specified dependency range.
-If you *really* want to upgrade your package.json (even though it's not necessary), you can run `ncu --upgradeAll`.
+If you run `npm update`, it will install `1.0.1` without changing the dependency listed in your package file.
+You don't need to update your package file if the latest version is satisfied by the specified dependency range.
+If you *really* want to upgrade your package file (even though it's not necessary), you can run `ncu --upgradeAll`.

 History
 --------------